dgrisham/wenv/README.rst

 `startup_wenv()`
 ++++++++++++++++

-Now let's talk about starting a wenv.
+Now let's talk about what you can do when starting a wenv.
 The `startup_wenv()` function is run whenever you activate a wenv with `wenv start <wenv>`.
 This can be useful for running startup commands, e.g.

 .. code-block:: bash